 NDSU | Renaissance Hall

-The $9 million renovation of a 1903 historic downtown warehouse in Fargo, North Dakota houses the North Dakota State University Visual Arts and Architecture & Landscape Architecture Departments.
+The $9 million renovation of a 1903 historic downtown warehouse in Fargo, North Dakota has housed the North Dakota State University Visual Arts and Architecture & Landscape Architecture Departments since its grand opening in August, 2004.

 We worked together very closely throughout the process of design and reconstruction of the Renaissance Hall project.
 MJBA assisted us when hurdles were placed in our path and always saw the positive possibilities of continued success.
 The project was a real challenge, but the results are truly outstanding!